2025 Azerbaijan Grand Prix: Tyre choices

 Tyre supplier Pirelli brought the C4, C5, and C6 tyre compounds—the softest three in their range (designated hard, medium, and soft, respectively)—for teams to use at the event.

 Practice

 Three free practice sessions were held for the event.
-The first practice session was held on 19 September 2025, at 12:30 local time (UTC+4), and was topped by Lando Norris (McLaren) ahead of teammate Oscar Piastri and Charles Leclerc (Ferrari).
+The first practice session was held on 19 September 2025, at 12:30 local time (UTC+4), and was topped by Lando Norris ahead of teammate Oscar Piastri and Charles Leclerc.
 The session was disrupted by a lengthy red flag due to debris on track.
 Further issues with the kerbs on turn 16 delayed the session further.
-The second free practice session was held on the same day, at 16:00 local time, and was topped by Lewis Hamilton (Ferrari) ahead of teammate Leclerc and George Russell (Mercedes).
-The third free practice session was be held on 20 September 2025, at 12:30 local time, and was topped by Norris ahead of Max Verstappen (Red Bull) and Piastri.
+The second free practice session was held on the same day, at 16:00 local time, and was topped by Lewis Hamilton ahead of teammate Leclerc and George Russell of Mercedes.
+The third free practice session was held on 20 September 2025, at 12:30 local time, and was topped by Norris ahead of Max Verstappen and Piastri.